-Barnes & Noble reviewing offers to sell company
+Barnes & Noble reviewing offers to buy company

 - Microsoft unveils new Surface devices, including headphones WATCH

+Despite the strong headwinds facing brick and mortar retailers, some analysts believe there’s still a place for bookstores in readers’ hearts.

+“Consumers want unique experiences and escapes — we think they are finding that in independent bookstores,” said David Schick, managing partner at Consumer Edge Research.
+“Consumers want to feel a connection to their stores.
+We do believe Barnes & Noble can make some enhancements that could matter, but it will take time and investment.”

 According to FactSet, Riggio owns 19 percent of the company and is its largest shareholder.
-He says he will vote in favor of any transaction recommended by the committee.
+He said he will vote in favor of any transaction recommended by the committee.

+Riggio served as CEO from when Barnes & Noble was founded in 1986 through 2002 and then again from late 2016 through April 2017.

+Whoever buys the company will have to find a way to bring something more to the table besides selling books, which are often available cheaper elsewhere, Johnson said.

+“If it is Riggio, if he had some secret sauce to reinvent the bookstore for the 21st century, why hasn’t he done that in his time there?”
+Johnson asked.

-The New York-based company also says it’s adopting a shareholder rights plan after noticing an unidentified party rapidly accumulating its stock.
+The company also says it’s adopting a shareholder rights plan after noticing an unidentified party or parties rapidly accumulating its stock.
+The so-called poison-pill plans are often used by companies to defend themselves against hostile takeovers by diluting the value of a would-be acquirer’s investment.